SE-TINF22B6/time2shine/Documentation/srs.md

 > Our application should be always reachable so that users can play whenever they like.

 #### 3.5 Security
 > We plan on using OAuth2 to secure our application, meaning that we use a current up-to-date technology that is used by most serious companies from all over the world.
 It makes communication between the different parts of our application secure.
-Also, scanning for cheaters is an important thing for keeping the user experience good.
+Also, scanning for cheaters is an important thing for keeping the account experience good.

 #### 3.6 Testability
 > The code we write has to be testable in order to meet our quality requirements.